 - b) system needs.
-Examples of professional development initiatives include, but are not limited to, the following: - training on Ministry resource document IEP Guidelines - training on administration of tests and assessment practices - protocols for working with out-of-school agencies - focus on specific exceptionalities autism, deaf, FAS - writing performance tasks for IEPs
+Examples of professional development initiatives include, but are not limited to, the following: - training on Ministry resource document IEP Guidelines - training on administration of tests and assessment practices - protocols for working with out-of-school agencies - focus on specific exceptionalities autism, deaf, - writing performance tasks for IEPs

 Classroom teachers may self-identify their special education professional development needs to the school principal.
+System discussions with union groups occur yearly in order to determine learning throughout the year for professional activity days.
 The school principal will try to incorporate in-school needs through:

-- a) sessions presented by the Special Education Resource Teacher - b) presentations by other professionals or system personnel at staff meetings - c) attendance at area workshops or conferences - d) visitations to other schools or - e) use of internal mechanisms such as job-shadowing
+- a) sessions presented by the Special Education Teacher - b) presentations by other professionals or system personnel at staff meetings - c) attendance at area workshops or conferences - d) visitations to other schools or - e) use of internal mechanisms such as job-shadowing

-Educational assistants may self identify their professional development needs to the school administrator.
+Educational assistants may self-identify their professional development needs to the school administrator.
 The administrator will try to facilitate opportunities similar to those identified for classroom teachers.
 In addition, system opportunities for professional development will also be considered where there is a "group need" for training.
 Such training would take place on a system professional activity day.